turingschool-examples/intro-to-responsive/README.md

 We've set different background colors on both the main content and secondary content to help us clearly see how they're behaving as we adjust our screen size.

-We set ``float: left`` on the primary content and ``float: right`` on the secondary content to make them sit next to each other rather than stacked on top of eachother, and we gave them widths of 75% and 25%, respectively, so together they fill the whole screen band have clear heirarchy and importance.
+We set ``float: left`` on the primary content and ``float: right`` on the secondary content to make them sit next to each other rather than stacked on top of each other, and we gave them widths of 75% and 25%, respectively, so together they fill the whole screen and have clear heirarchy of importance.

-Now all that's left is out footer!
+Now all that's left is out footer.
 We'll give it the same treatment as the header, but instead of ``margin-bottom``, we use ``margin-top``.

 ```css
 footer {